School of Cinema & Media Arts

 The 558 Alumni Network is an independent professional association for alumni of Biola University in the entertainment and creative industries.
 Members work in film, television, music, theatre, photography, video games, design, advertising, brand management, interactive, new media and other related fields.
 Seniors are invited to participate in 558 activities to help guide their transition from college to career.
 Participation in 558 after graduation is contingent upon an application to 558.

 Separate Application Required

-In addition to the application and acceptance into Biola University, students interested in a degree within the School of Cinema & Media Arts must submit a supplemental application to be considered for acceptance.
+In addition to the application and acceptance into Biola University, most degrees within CMA require a supplemental application to be considered for acceptance.
 Please review the Cinema & Media Arts Admissions web page for more information.